Metalama//Conceptual documentation/Configuring and troubleshooting/Capturing process dumps

 • If you enabled dumps for any design-time processes, restart your IDE.

-Execute the actions that trigger the issue.
+Perform the actions that cause the issue.

 Warning